EigenGame Unloaded: When playing games is better than optimizing: SVD as the solution to a new EigenGame

 Notice how the induction proof of Theorem~\ref{nash} relies on a) the hierarchy of vectors ($v_1$ does not depend on $v_{-1}$) and b) the fact that $u^{\mu}_i$ need only be a sensible utility when all player $i$'s parents are eigenvectors.
 We revisit this in conjunction with Figure~\ref{fig:alg_design} later in discussion section~\ref{ueg:util_update_util} to aid researchers in the design of future approaches.

 The Nash property is important because it enables the use of any black-box procedure for computing best responses.
-Like prior work, we develop a Riemannian gradient method for optimizing each utility, however, that is not a requirement.
-Any optimization oracle suffices if it can efficiently compute a best response.
+Like prior work, we develop a gradient method for optimizing each utility, however, that is not a requirement.
+Any approach suffices if it can efficiently compute a best response.